nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-### **Use case: Search for a patient by name**
+### **Use case: Search for a patient**

 **MSS**

-1. User enters appropriate command keyword to search for a patient by name.
+1. User enters appropriate command keyword to search for a patient.
-2. User enters the name of a patient.
+2. User enters the name or tag of a patient.
 3. The system displays all patients with a name that matches with the user's input.

     Use case ends.